vsislab/ShipStructure/data/README.md

 ```

 # 4. Citation
-If you find VesselReID Dataset useful in your work, please consider citing the following BibTeX entry:
+If you find Dataset useful in your work, please consider citing the following BibTeX entry:

 ```
 cd data